Paul72187/TTT/README.md

 The app is built using React.js.

 ### To run:
-Clone the repo: git clone https://github.com/Paul72187/TicTacToe.git
+Clone the repo: git clone https://github.com/Paul72187/TicTacToe.git.

+### Run TicTacToe App locally:
+In the terminal, type npm start and the game should run on the local host.